transgenomicsosu/SNP-SELECT/README.md

 "data_test.csv" is the data file used to test the program, and the results are included in the output branch;

+"simulation.zip" are the data files corresponding to the simulation analysis;

 "mice.zip" is the data file corresponding to the clustering analysis;

 "Douglas_fir.zip" is the data file corresponding to the pedigree recovery analysis;